ddanawoski/core-cognition.github.io/content/English/blog/kruger-dunning.md

 ---
+title: "Kruger Dunning"
+date: 2021-11-28T01:17:27-08:00
 draft: false

+#This is the Seo Section
 Seosection:
   title: ""
   description: ""
   image_OG: ""
-Author: null

 Header:
   heading: The Kruger-Dunning effect
-  summary: Here we use the Kruger-Dunning effect to show what happens if you do
-    not acquire real-world comptences and instead get stuck in a narrative or ideology that you take, by default as true, because you avoid testing it in the real world.
+  summary: Here we use the Kruger-Dunning effect to show what happens if you do not acquire real-world comptences and instead get stuck in a narrative or ideology that you take, by default as true, because you avoid testing it in the real world.
   featuredimage: /images/cam2.jpg
+  alternativetext: ""
   featuredvideo: 6R8Bn9SmVG8
-date: 2021-11-28T01:17:27-08:00

 url: ""
 title: Kruger Dunning
 Tags: